Oedipus: Oedipus Rex

-As Sophocles' Oedipus Rex begins, the people of Thebes are begging the king for help, begging him to discover the cause of the plague.
+As Sophocles's Oedipus Rex begins, the people of Thebes are begging the king for help, begging him to discover the cause of the plague.
 Oedipus stands before them and swears to find the root of their suffering and to end it.
 Just then, Creon returns to Thebes from a visit to the oracle.
 Apollo has made it known that Thebes is harboring a terrible abomination and that the plague will only be lifted when the true murderer of old King Laius is discovered and punished for his crime.
 Oedipus swears to do this, not realizing that he is himself the culprit.
 The stark truth emerges slowly over the course of the play, as Oedipus clashes with the blind seer Tiresias, who senses the truth.
 Oedipus remains in strict denial, though, becoming convinced that Tiresias is somehow plotting with Creon to usurp the throne.

 Realization begins to slowly dawn in Scene II of the play when Jocasta mentions out of hand that Laius was slain at a place where three roads meet.
 This stirs something in Oedipus's memory and he suddenly remembers the men he fought and killed one day long ago at a place where three roads met.
 He realizes, horrified, that he might be the man he's seeking.
 One household servant survived the attack and now lives out his old age in a frontier district of Thebes.
 Oedipus sends immediately for the man to either confirm or deny his guilt.
 At the very worst, though, he expects to find himself to be the unsuspecting murderer of a man unknown to him.
 The truth has not yet been made clear.